fhiso/legacy-format/data-model.md

 ### RELI   {#RELI}

-A religious denomination to which a person is affiliated or for which a record applies.
+Religion: a religious denomination to which a person is affiliated or for which a record applies.

 Contexts
 :   .`[INDI]`.`[RELI]`